microsoft/language-server-protocol/_specifications/specification-3-16.md

 }
 ```

-The capability indicates that the server is interested in `window/willCreateFiles` requests.
+The capability indicates that the server is interested in receiving `window/willCreateFiles` requests.

 _Registration Options_: none